Tottori (city): Watanabe Art Museum

 The Watanabe Art museum (渡辺美術館, Watanabe Bijutsukan) is the largest collection of armour and weapons in Japan.
 It is a mixture of historical art, modern art and historical artifacts.
 While the initial part of the collection is art focussed the main body of the museums is devoted to a large number of swords, yumi, other weapons and samurai armour.
 There is also a wide range of historical artifacts, many found in archaeological digs in the Tottori area.

 It was established in 1978 in order to display and make available the collection, which numbers over 30,000 items, including over 200 sets of armour.

 Gosho Aoyama Manga Factory - Conan Museum

-The museum is dedicated to the high-profile Detective Conan manga, which is a mange story originating from Tottori.
+The museum is dedicated to the high-profile Detective Conan manga, which is a manga story originating from Tottori.
 The museum is devoted to the detective Conan story near Yura, near Tottori.
 The museum shows items from the artist, and has original drafts of the manga.